agarsev/quevedo/NOTES.md

 - Check that letterboxing is working with AlexeyAB's darknet
 - Try again with grayscale images now that we use AlexeyAB

+I have removed the embedded steps in the experiments (train test split, generation).
+Later we can put these again into some kind of chain/pipeline that can include "experiments" (probably should rename) and other things (like train test split, generation, and new preprocessing)

 # TO TEST

 - [ ] add images
 - [ ] train test split
 - [ ] extract, generate, check only train used
+- [ ] train and test

 # PLAN